 Your privacy is important to us.
 We are bound by the Privacy Act 1988 (the Privacy Act) and the Australian Privacy Principles (APPs).
-The APPs regulate the handling of personal information by Australian government agencies and businesses under the Privacy Act.

 - the kinds of personal information that we collect and hold about you;

 - how we hold your personal information;

 - the purposes for collecting, holding, using and disclosing your personal information;